 This month's focus will be:

 Reading will bring us to a new adventure in guided reading and self reading.
 There will be more emphasis on phonics and learning the many different varient sound.
 Our wrting skills are getting better and we will be working on descriptive writing this month.
 Grammar will have us focusing on irregular verbs.
 Math will have us working on money - counting, making change adding and subtracting.
 We will also learning how to tell time to the minute on an analog clock.
-We will be exploring the many different habitats and food chains.
+We will be exploring the different types of rocks and how they were formed.
 Students will be completing projects online using ipads.
 Social Studies will have us leaning about many different Native American tribes and researching them.
 We will also learn about various explorers and the first colonies.

 Monday - spanish, Mr. Martinez